Abdulrhman-Alghamdi7/Automata-Theory/README.md

-# Regular-Languages
+# Automata-Theory
 > **Note:** This project is a personal experiment, so the code is not commented.

-This project is a study of regular languages and automata, following Sipser’s Introduction to the Theory of Computation.
+This project is a study of automata.
 It provides code implementations of fundamental definitions, theorems, and lemmas from the theory, including:

 - Finite automata constructions and operations
 - Regular expression to automaton conversion
 - NFA to DFA determinization
 - Union, concatenation, and Kleene star

-The aim is not to build a library, but to practice and illustrate the formal results of automata theory through direct implementation.
+- Other automata models, including finite state transducers and multi-input automata The aim is not to build a library, but to practice and illustrate the formal results of automata theory through direct implementation.

 > **Note:** This README was generated with the assistance of an AI.